codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 * BatchNorm Layers

-You need to **turn off them** during model evaluation, and **.eval()** will do it for you. it means during evaluation the dropouts and the batchnorm gets removed
+You need to **turn off them** during model evaluation, and **.eval()** will do it for you. it means during evaluation the dropouts and the BatchNorm will get removed.

 In addition, the **common practice for evaluating/validation** is using **torch.no_grad()** in pair with **model.eval()** to turn off gradients computation: